ironcore-dev/ironcore/docs/api-reference/compute.md

 </em>
 </td>
 <td>
-<p>MachineClass is a reference to the machine class/flavor of the machine.</p>
+<p>MachineClassRef is a reference to the machine class/flavor of the machine.</p>
 </td>
 </tr>
 <tr>